 In Chapter 8, Aaron Moe also discusses literature in relation to human animals and non-human animals, but seeks to illuminate a rather different dimension of this relation.
 Moe discusses the literature classroom as a place where students can be encouraged to examine the lives of actual, biological animals.
 In this context, students may encounter literature that calls on them to rethink what are usually considered solely human attributes: “language, speech, culture, rhetoric, agency, poetics, intelligence.”
 The concept of zoopoetics figures importantly in Moe’s analysis and illustrates ways in which animal gestures and vocalizations contribute to the formal, as well as substantial content of literature, ranging from Walt Whitman to W. S. Merwin.
 A turkey-hen for Whitman is not simply a bird as Other, Moe argues, but has a bodily poetics different from, but also related to, human poetics.
 The boundary between turkey poetics and human poetics is porous, and not simple or static.
 Citing Kenneth Burke, Moe shows how these boundaries can function as “terministic screens,” where language selects a reality while deflecting other realities.
 Animal Studies today undermines the terministic screen of human-centric language and culture prevalent in the humanities.
 Moe invites us to read works that attend to other species, such as Herman Melville’s Moby-Dick or the poetry of Walt Whitman or Gary Snyder.
 Engaging students in such reading is one way in which we might help them to “cultivate a respectful attentiveness” to those among us with fins, feathers, or fur.

 “Poetics.”
-The Edinburgh Companion to Animal Studies.
-Edinburgh: Edinburgh University Press, Forthcoming.
-Print.
+The Edinburgh Companion to Animal Studies, Edited by Lynn Turner, Undine Sellbach, and Ron Broglio, Edinburgh University Press, Forthcoming.

-“The Zoopoetics of Roethke’s ‘The Pike.’
-A Field Guide to the Poetry of Theodore Roethke.
-Ed.
-William Barillas.
-(Forthcoming 2016).
+“The Zoopoetics of Roethke’s ‘The Pike.’”
+A Field Guide to the Poetry of Theodore Roethke, Edited by William Barillas.
+Forthcoming.

 This piece places a close reading of Philip Levine’s “Animals are Passing from our Lives” in the context of Jaak Panksepp’s work on affective neuroscience as well as T. S. Eliot’s objective correlative.
 Panksepp has provided a substantial “weight of evidence” concerning how mammals share seven primal emotions, including GRIEF/PANIC, PLAY, and RAGE.
 Levine’s poem creates several images that evoke these emotive states shared by humans, pigs, squirrels, and other mammals.
 And so, even though Levine projects thoughts into the pig’s mental space, those thoughts/images prompt the reader to identify with the pig’s emotive state moments before he is slaughtered.
 The poem, then, tells the pig’s story not from a ‘human’ point of view; rather it is from a mammal point of view.

 “Toward a Zoopolis: Animal Poiesis and the Poetry of Emily Dickinson and Brenda Hillman.”
-Forum for World Literature Studies 6.1 (2014).
-Special issue on Animality and Ecocriticism.
-Guest Editor Scott Slovic.
+Forum for World Literature Studies, Edited by Scott Slovic, Special Issue on Animality and Ecocriticism, vol. 6, no. 1, 2014, pp. 50–67.